 Billing method selection

-- Development project: a project used to develop and debug jobs.
+- Development project: a project that is used to develop and debug jobs.
 In a development project, random jobs are run with a small amount of data.
 We recommend that you select the subscription billing method for the development project.
 The subscription billing method allows you to control costs by specifying a limit for resource consumption.

 - Production project: a project to which you publish jobs that you have developed and debugged.
 If the jobs you publish consume a stable amount of resources, we recommend that you select the pay-as-you-go billing method.
-This billing method helps you avoid costs that are charged for unused resources in a subscription plan.
+This billing method helps you reduce costs that are charged for unused resources in a subscription plan.

 MaxCompute supports SQL, user-defined function (UDF), MapReduce, Graph, Spark, Machine Learning Platform for AI, and Mars jobs.
 MaxCompute charges you only for SQL jobs without UDFs, MapReduce jobs, Spark jobs, and Mars jobs.

 When you estimate storage fees, note that MaxCompute stores files by using compression technology.
 Files are typically compressed to one fifth of their original size.
 MaxCompute charges storage fees based on the sizes of compressed files.
-The estimation of storage fees is only for reference.
-Refer to your bill for the accurate storage fees.
+The estimation of storage fees is for reference only.
+Check your bill for accurate storage fees.

 Cost estimation of an SQL job

 - If you select the pay-as-you-go billing method, pay attention to cost control.
 We recommend that you run the COST SQL statement to estimate the cost of an SQL job before you publish the SQL job to the production environment.
-For more information about the cost estimation of an SQL job, see cost sql.
+For more information, see Other operations.

 - If you use the MaxCompute Studio plug-in for IntelliJ IDEA to develop and run an SQL job, IntelliJ IDEA automatically estimates the cost of the SQL job before the SQL job is run.
 For more information, see Develop and submit an SQL script.

 Further information about the subscription billing method for computing jobs